Dog Licking your Face and what it means

 A dog might have vomited due to digestive tract inflammation, an infection, parasites, toxicities, diet changes, or sensitivity.

-See emergency care if your pet is lethargic and cannot hold down food or water.
+See emergency care if your pet is lethargic and cannot contain food or water.

 Skin Conditions